 No One Criticizes Diabetics

 To illustrate my point, I will use the case of diabetes.
-Everyone agrees diabetes is a real disease.
-With diabetes, in many cases, there are inadequate levels of the chemical “insulin” in the body.
-Therefore, the blood sugar becomes unregulated.
-Diabetes is a very serious condition which can lead to death.
-For those reasons, when diabetics show up at a pharmacy, no one criticizes them when they pick up the Metformin (or other medications) they need to balance their blood sugar.
+Everyone agrees diabetes is a real disease–a measurable, physical breakdown in how our bodies handle blood sugar.
+Diabetes is very serious and can even lead to death.
+For those reasons, when diabetics show up at a pharmacy, no one criticizes them when they pick up the medications they need.
 No one even bats an eye.

-By comparison, anxiety and depression are also serious diseases.
-In these conditions, there are also inadequate chemical levels in the body.
+By comparison, anxiety and depression are also serious diseases with real, measurable biology behind them.
 Depression and anxiety are also serious conditions which can lead (indirectly) to death, by way of suicide.

 Why, then, should anyone care when depressed people pick up antidepressants to balance the chemicals in our brains?
 What is the difference?